Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 How to stuff the vegetables and layer the dolma pot

 Start by putting a good glug of vegetable oil at the bottom of your pot (I suggest a non-stick wide pot).
 Then line the bottom with the flesh of the eggplant and zucchini after chopping them up into medium sized pieces.
-This is optional, but we also love adding in lamb ribs at the bottom of the pot - they add amazing flavour!
+This is optional, but we also love adding in lamb ribs at the bottom of the pot – they add amazing flavour.

-Start with stuffing the "rigid" vegetables first like the eggplant, zucchini, and peppers.
-Make sure you stuff them ¾ of the way through because the rice will expand when cooked.
 Then stuff the onions and try to squeeze them into the empty spaces to ensure they are all tightly packed in.
-Finally, add the stuffed swiss chard and/or vine leaves if you're using them at the top.
-We stuff the leaves last because they are easy to fit into all the little cervices and help us keep all the vegetables packed in well so they don't open up while cooking.
+Finally, add the stuffed swiss chard and/or grape leaves if you’re using them at the top.
+I stuff the leaves last because they are easy to fit into all the little cervices and help us keep all the vegetables packed in well so they don’t open up while cooking.

 Follow the steps below to stuff the swiss chard and the vine leaves: